educandu/deploy/README.md

 * If `lambda-env-inject` is specified, environment variables will not be set in the lambda configuration, but directly injected into the code
 * The AWS region is set automatically to `us-east-1` as this is the only region to configure Lambda@Edge functions

-## License

-Educandu is released under the MIT License.
-See the bundled LICENSE file for details.

 ---

 ## OER learning platform for music